CiscoDevNet/intersight-powershell/docs/Set-IntersightIamLocalUserPassword.md

 ```

 ### -NewPassword
-New password that the user&apos;s password should be changed to.
+New password that the user&amp;apos;s password should be changed to.

 ```yaml
 Type: string